Nissan Leaf Insurance Rates

 Rates are averaged for all Nissan Leaf models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Shop for Cheap Nissan Leaf Insurance
+How to Buy the Right Nissan Leaf Insurance

-The following is a brief summary of the ideas that were covered in the charts and tables above.
+Below you'll find a quick rundown of the ideas that were covered in the charts and tables above.

-- Teens pay the highest rates, costing up to $405 each month if they have full coverage
+- Youthful drivers are expensive to insure, with premiums being up to $405 each month if they have full coverage

 Rate Tables and Charts